To add a new comic to a local dosage installation, drop a python file into

 firstStripUrl = stripUrl % '1'

-stops searching for more comics when it is encounterd.
-In our example
+searching for more comics when it is encounterd.
+In our example comic numbering

 1, so the oldest comic URL is

-To make it easy to match HTML tags, the
+d:class) to make it easier to match HTML classes.

 help = 'Index format: n (unpadded)'